-• Language.
+- Language.
 You can configure a different language for HTTP and FTP end-user notification pages.
-The HTTP language setting applies to all HTTP notification pages (acknowledgement, IronPort end-user, end-user URL filtering warning, and user defined end-user), and the FTP language applies to all FTP end-user notification messages.
+The HTTP language setting applies to all HTTP notification pages (acknowledgement, on-box end-user, customized end-user, and end-user URL filtering warning), and the FTP language applies to all FTP notification messages. - Logo.

-• Logo.
 You can configure a logo for HTTP end-user notification pages only.
 The logo setting applies to all HTTP notification pages.